 David and In Sun Moon International Center.
-The Moon International Center houses International Student Services, the Intensive English Program, and classrooms.
+The Moon International Center houses International Student Services, the Intensive English Program, Norris Fellow ship Room, Clem Kitchen, and classrooms.

 Burg Center.
 This building has a 1,600-seat gymnasium for athletics and can be converted easily into a large auditorium with capacity of 2,400 for assemblies, concerts, and special events.
 Housed on the floors beneath the gymnasium is the Patriot Athletics Office, locker rooms, Fitness Center, and Sports Medicine Center.